 How To Prevent Hip Dysplasia

-1. Choose your pup wisely.
-If you are a breeder, breed wisely.
-Basically what we mean here is that you try to choose a pup whose parents have had PennHIP scores performed and the distraction score is ideally lower than or close to the breed standard.
+- Choose a pup whose parents have had PennHIP scores performed and the distraction score is ideally lower than or close to the breed standard.

 How To Treat Hip Dysplasia